HestiaSky/OpenSiteRec/README.md

     	- the main file that each instance denote a POI with corresponding information
 	- City_Region.geojson
     	- the geojson file that collect all the regions as Polygons in the city
+	- City_BA.geojson
+    	- the geojson file that collect all the business areas as Polygons in the city
 	- City_brands.pkl
     	- the relation file that represent the relations between brands
 	- City_regions.pkl